Ginkgo Biloba Benefits

 - Sleep – Many people experience improvements in sleep efficiency while taking this supplement.
 Most notably, they experience fewer episodes of waking throughout the night.
 Research shows that this improvement results in increases in the time spent in stage 2 sleep, which is when brain waves and heart rate begin to slow, body temperature starts to drop, and the body prepares to enter deep sleep.
 This stage is more difficult to awaken from than the light sleep experienced in stage 1.

-- Antioxidant Balance – People who suffer from metabolic syndrome, a group of complaints that increase the risk of diabetes, stroke and heart disease, often take Ginkgo biloba to decrease that risk.
-This effect happens because the supplement causes the body to ramp up its production of glutathione and superoxide dismutase, both of which are antioxidants that combat metabolic syndrome.
-It also lowers these same enzymes in people with schizophrenia, which causes the body to produce too much of them.
+- Antioxidant Balance – This supplement causes the body to ramp up its production of glutathione and superoxide dismutase, both of which are antioxidants that may combat metabolic syndrome.
+It also lowers these same enzymes when too many of them are present in the body.

 Ginkgo Biloba Dosage